Notice:

 Embezzlement can be categorized as a kind of property theft.
-The offense involves an individual that was entrusted to someone and they end up stealing all or part of the money or property.
-The key to an offense being considered embezzlement is that the defendant had legal access to the money or property from the owner, but did not have ownership to take it for their own personal gain.
-The act would be considered stealing and then adding the element of violating a position of trust makes the crime embezzlement.
+The offense involves an individual entrusted to someone, and they steal all or part of the money or property.
+The key to an offense being considered embezzlement is that the defendant had legal access to the money or property from the owner but did not have the ownership to take it for their gain.
+The act would be considered stealing, and then adding the element of violating a position of trust makes the crime embezzlement.
 An example of embezzlement would be a bank teller taking money from an account.
-A bank teller has legal access to handle money in people's accounts, but not to take it for themselves.
-If you are facing any type of embezzlement charges in the state of Texas, speak with a San Antonio criminal defense lawyer about your possible defenses.
+A bank teller has legal access to handle money in people's accounts but not to take it for themselves.
+If you face embezzlement charges in Texas, speak with a San Antonio criminal defense lawyer about your possible defenses.

-The penalties for embezzlement crimes vary depending on the type of property along with the value of the property or money stolen.
+The penalties for embezzlement crimes vary depending on the property type and the property's value or money stolen.
 The penalties can also change according to the status or age of the victim and/or defendant.
 Under Texas Statutes & Code Ann.
-Section 31.03, the breakdown of embezzlement penalties follows these guidelines:
+Section 31.03, the breakdown of embezzlement penalties, follows these guidelines:

 Property or Money Worth: